ConversaSrl/unesco-guidelines/contents/en/pages/guidelines/05-support.md

 guidelines-section: "guidelines"
 guidelines-background: "background-pink@2x.jpg"
 title: Provide initial and ongoing training and support
 summary: "For low-skilled and low-literate users even the simplest technology interactions can be challenging.
 There is a real need to provide training and support to these users as they encounter digital solutions for the first time – the onboarding process – and then continue with usage.
 For example, even for the 3-2-1 Service, whose IVR system requires the user only to listen to a range of options and press a number to make a selection, training and support was necessary.
 Training and support can be provided in the digital solution itself, as well as in real life.
-Further, raising awareness in the community and leveraging the ‘human network’ is essential to increasing uptake of the digital solution.."
+Further, raising awareness in the community and leveraging the ‘human network’ is essential to increasing uptake of the digital solution."
 guidelines-step: "05"
 guidelines-next-step: "06"
 guidelines-next-label: "Constantly monitor, measure and improve"